 11. What is 3% hyperosmolar saline used for?

-12. What two phases of mucus form the secretions that line the surface of the airway?
+12. What two phases of mucus form the secretions that line the airway surface?

-The gel layer is propelled toward the larynx by the cilia and lies atop.
-A weak gel periciliary layer is about the height of a fully extended cilium.
-The cells responsible for secretions in the airway are the surface epithelial cells and the submucosal glands.
+1) Gel Layer: Propelled toward the larynx by cilia and lies atop the airway surface.
+2) Periciliary Layer: A weak gel about the height of a fully extended cilium.
+Secretions come from surface epithelial cells and submucosal glands.

 13. What is mucus?

-It is secretions from the surface of the goblet cells and submucosal glands composed of water, proteins, and glycosylated mucins.
-The glycoprotein portion of the secretion is termed mucin.
-Mucus is the secretion and mucous is the cell or gland type.
+Mucus is a secretion from goblet cells and submucosal glands, consisting of water, proteins, and glycosylated mucins.
+The glycoprotein portion of the secretion is called mucin.
+“Mucus” refers to the secretion, while “mucous” describes the cells or glands.

 14. What is phlegm?